How to Apply for the Salesperson Exam

 - Professional license or certification number of the medical authority or specialist

-Note: DRE normally conducts examinations in public buildings that are wheelchair accessible.
-If you have any questions or need assistance determining whether you may require special accommodations in accordance with the American Disability Act (ADA), you may contact DRE at (916) 227-0900.
+Note: CalBRE normally conducts examinations in public buildings that are wheelchair accessible.
+If you have any questions or need assistance determining whether you may require special accommodations in accordance with the American Disability Act (ADA), you may contact CalBRE at (916) 227-0900.

 - Mail the completed application, appropriate fee and course transcript(s) to: